Falmouth-Games-Academy/cpd-tracker/README.md

 - A diary sort of design that you can customise.

 - Some sort of pet management game which survives by consuming information that the player enters about their weekly development?
 Thinking a bit like Tamagotchi where if they leave it for too long, it will die.

+- Add the cpd to the attendance, ensuring it is completed weekly